Computer Vision Platform

 What is a machine learning loop?

-Any image that is processed by a deployed machine learning model can be saved to the workspace and used to retrain the model to improve it.
+Any image processed by a deployed machine learning model can be saved to the workspace and used to retrain the model to improve it.
 The retraining is done manually after annotators check these new images.
-Then the new, better and more accurate, version of the model is deployed.
+Then the new, better and more accurate version of the model is deployed.
 This loop improves the accuracy of your model in the long term, especially if the character of the data changes over time (e.g. the lightning of the scene changes dramatically).
 See pricing for details about availability.

 Image Recognition